 Cream the butter and sugar together using a whisk or hand-mixer until pale and it has doubled in volume.

-Add in the ground nutmeg, lemon zest, and milk.
+Add in the ground cinnamon, lemon zest, and milk.
 Mix well.

 Add in the chopped pistachios, rum, vanilla extract, and one egg at a time.
 Mix until evenly incorporated.